ericchartier4/F2021-Team-Yar/README.md

 The current version of our application allows instructors to create courses and create and edit assginments, and students can join courses to view the assginments from each course.

+Note: The authentication code for instructors is "grades"

 INSTALLATION INSTRUCTIONS:
 Before Installing: This application runs on a localhost so you must have the ability to run mongoose.